 The word "guerrilla," in its written form, seems very intense.
 It conjures images of rebellion and conflict.
 Put it next to the word "marketing," and it makes a lot of people ask, "Huh?"

 But guerrilla marketing isn't some sort of combative form of communication.
-After all, that would be highly disruptive, which violates the inbound methodology.
-In fact, it's actually a very unconventional form of inbound marketing, in that it raises brand awareness among large audiences, without interrupting them.
+In fact, it's actually a very unconventional form of marketing in that it raises brand awareness among large audiences without interrupting them.

 Roots of Warfare

 When we hear the term “guerrilla marketing,” it’s hard not to think of guerrilla warfare -- which makes sense, since that’s where this style of marketing got its name.
 In the warfare context, guerrilla tactics depend largely on the element of surprise.
 Think: “Ambushes, sabotage, raids,” according to Creative Guerrilla Marketing.

 But how does that translate into the work we do every day?
 In marketing, guerrilla techniques mostly play on the element of surprise.
 It sets out to create highly unconventional campaigns that catch people unexpectedly in the course of their day-to-day routines.

 What marketers really enjoy about guerrilla marketing is its fairly low-cost nature.
 The real investment here is a creative, intellectual one -- its implementation, however, doesn’t have to be expensive.
 Michael Brenner summarizes it nicely in his article on “guerrilla content,” where he frames this style of marketing in the same context as repurposing your existing content, like taking certain segments of a report, and expanding each one into a blog post.
 It’s an investment of time, but not money, per se.

 In a way, guerrilla marketing works by repurposing your audience’s current environment.
 Evaluate it and figure out which segments of it can be repurposed to include your brand.